husarion/rosbot-demo-labyrinth/README.md

 - try to make labyrinth cover as much space in camera view as possible!

 ## Set up Husarnet communication
 In this project, Husarnet is used to communicate between docker containers and the host machine.
-Husarnet allows you to create a wirtual network interface on top of your operating system that allows your system to work over the Internet.
+Husarnet allows you to create a virtual network interface on top of your operating system that allows your system to work over the Internet.
 It is designed with ROS & ROS2 in mind and applies peer-to-peer communication.
-Diagram below represents how devices communicate between each other.
+The diagram below represents how devices communicate with each other.
 <p align="center">
     <img src="docs/labyrinth_diagram.png"/>
 </p>

 Go to https://app.husarnet.com and create a free account or log in if you already have one.
-Then create a network using the “Create Network” button.
-Next click “Add element” and save the Join Code of your network.
+Then create a network using the **“Create Network”** button.
+Next click **“Add element”** and save the **Join Code** of your network.
 We will need it later.
 ### Set up the host machine
 #### Copy git repository
 Create a workspace folder and copy the git repository using `git clone`.